Part IV: Redshift - The Ultimate Guide to Saving Money with AWS Reserved "Anything"

 In previous articles, I’ve written about how to save money in AWS by purchasing Reserved capacity for EC2, RDS and EMR.
 In this article I will focus on Amazon Redshift, a popular and potentially very expensive AWS service.

 Amazon Redshift is a managed Data Warehouse service offered by AWS.
 With Redshift you launch a cluster, which consists of a number of nodes optimized for compute and storage.
 Then you can store and query data stored in the cluster using Redshift’s own engine based on PostgreSQL.
-In many cases, Redshift users query data stored inside the cluster, but Redshift also gives the option to access data stored in S3 (Redshift Spectrum).
+In many cases, Redshift users query data stored inside the cluster, but Redshift also gives the option to access data stored in S3 (Redshift Spectrum) and it also offers a Serverless mode.
+In this article, we will focus on provisioned clusters.

 How does pricing work in Redshift?